marcuswkl/marcuswkl/README.md

 # Hey there, I'm Marcus 👋

-### I'm a computer science graduate from Sunway University, Malaysia!
+### I'm a software engineer in Malaysia!

-- 🛠 I’m currently looking for software engineering roles
+- 🛠 I’m currently doing full stack software engineering
 - 💻 I enjoy learning and sharing about technologies with others
 - ☕ I also love joining various tech communities and events in Malaysia